adriablancafort/astack/README.md

 The SPA lives in `apps/app`.

-- `src/main.tsx` wires React Query, theme support, tooltips, routing, and toasts.
+- `src/main.tsx` wires React Query, theme support, tooltips, TanStack Router, and toasts.
-- `src/routes.tsx` defines the app routes and splits them into authorized and unauthorized areas.
+- `src/routes/` contains file-based routes split into authorized and unauthorized areas.
 - `src/lib/api.ts` is a lightweight fetch wrapper to interact with the API.
 - `src/lib/auth-client.ts` exposes the Better Auth React client.